-Everyone appreciates being recognized for their hard work, and it can be especially satisfying when that recognition comes in the form of money.
-Unfortunately, the Internal Revenue Service will have its hand out for some of that cash.
+Everyone appreciates being recognized for their work, and it can be especially gratifying when that recognition comes in the form of a bonus.
+Unfortunately, the Internal Revenue Service (IRS) will have its hand out for some of that cash.
 Your bonus will most likely take a bit of a hit in the form of tax withholding at the time you receive it.

-The good news is that you might get a portion of that money back at tax time.
+The good news is that you might get a portion of that money back when you file your tax return for tax years 2021 and 2022.
 It's no different from over-withholding from your paychecks during the course of the year.
-The IRS will refund the excess.
+The IRS will issue you a refund for any excess.

 Bonuses Are Supplemental Wages

-Supplemental pay is pretty much anything other than your regular pay, and it’s subject to its own withholding rules.
+The IRS classifies bonuses as "supplemental wages," along with severance pay, taxable fringe benefits, vacation pay, back pay, and overtime.
+Supplemental pay is pretty much anything other than your regular pay.
+It's subject to its own withholding rules.
 These rules depend to some extent on how your employer pays you the money.